|

 Armstrong and Bruce Cabot.
 The character

-old sea dog but was changed to an
+old sea dog. this was changed to an

 oriental, I assume, for some bad (--